 If you don't like the default shortcut keys that Word provides (as described in this tip), you can always use the customization capabilities of Word to change the shortcut key to whatever you prefer.
 How you customize the keyboard is covered in other issues of WordTips.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (8553) applies to Microsoft Word 2007, 2010, and 2013.
+This tip (8553) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Dictionary Shortcut Key.

 Learning Made Easy!
 Quickly teach yourself how to format, publish, and share your content using Word 2013.
 With Step by Step, you set the pace, building and practicing the skills you need, just when you need them!
 Check out Microsoft Word 2013 Step by Step today!